Meet the Research Team

 Erin Duffy

-Erin graduated from The University of Massachusetts in Boston with a Bachelor's Degree in Psychology.
+Erin graduated from the University of Massachusetts Boston with a bachelor's degree in psychology.
 After graduating she received her certification in infant/toddler and preschool teaching.
-She spent a year and a half working as an infant/toddler teacher at The Children's Center at Milton Academy.
-She began her work as a Research Coordinator for The Child Development Unit in 2007 at its Children’s Hospital Boston location and has continued her work at its new home at UMASS Boston.
-She has been involved in such projects as The Memory Study, The EEG Memory Study, The Reactivity Study and the Asian-American Temperament Study.
+She worked as an infant/toddler teacher at The Children's Center at Milton Academy before beginning her work as a research coordinator for The Child Development Unit in 2007 at its Boston Children’s Hospital location.
+She has continued her work at its new home at UMass Boston.
+She has been involved in such projects as The Memory Study, The EEG Memory Study, The Reactivity Study, the Asian-American Temperament Study and the Mother Infant Regulation Study.
 Erin welcomed her first child, Mia, in February of 2012.

 Emily Ogoreuc